Knaak53/esx_knatusrobberybank/README.md

 ## Dependencies

-This resource this the following resources to work properly:
+This resource need the following resources to work properly:

  - EssentialMode
  - es_extended